trinodb/charts/charts/trino/README.md

 Trino
 ===========

-Fast distributed SQL query engine for big data analytics
+Fast distributed SQL query engine for big data analytics that helps you explore your data universe

 ## Configuration